Standardized test: Australia

 The Australian National Assessment Program – Literacy and Numeracy (NAPLAN) standardized testing was commenced in 2008 by the Australian Curriculum, Assessment and Reporting Authority, an independent authority "responsible for the development of a national curriculum, a national assessment program and a national data collection and reporting program that supports 21st century learning for all Australian students".

 The testing includes all students in Years 3, 5, 7 and 9 in Australian schools to be assessed using national tests.
-The subjects covered in these testings include Reading, Writing, Language Conventions (Spelling, Grammar and Punctuation) and Numeracy.
+The subjects covered in these tests include Reading, Writing, Language Conventions (Spelling, Grammar and Punctuation) and Numeracy.

 The program presents students level reports designed to enable parents to see their child's progress over the course of their schooling life, and help teachers to improve individual learning opportunities for their students.
 Students and school level data are also provided to the appropriate school system on the understanding that they can be used to target specific supports and resources to schools that need them most.
 Teachers and schools use this information, in conjunction with other information, to determine how well their students are performing and to identify any areas of need requiring assistance.

 The concept of testing student achievement is not new, although the current Australian approach may be said to have its origins in current educational policy structures in both the US and the UK.
 There are several key differences between the Australian NAPLAN and the UK and USA strategies.
 Schools that are found to be under-performing in the Australian context will be offered financial assistance under the current federal government policy.

 Colombia

-In 1968 the Colombian Institute for the evaluation of education - ICFES was born to regulate higher education.
+In 1968 the Colombian Institute for the Evaluation of Education (ICFES) was born to regulate higher education.
 The previous public evaluation system for the authorization of operation and legal recognition for institutions and university programs was implemented.

 Colombia has several standardized tests that assess the level of education in the country.
 These exams are performed by the ICFES.

 Students in third grade, fifth grade and ninth grade take the "Saber 3°5°9°" exam.
 This test is currently presented on a computer in controlled and census samples.

 Upon leaving high school students present the "Saber 11" that allows them to enter different universities in the country.
 Students studying at home can take this exam to graduate from high school and get their degree certificate and diploma.

 Students leaving university must take the "Saber Pro" exam.

 Canada

 Canada leaves education, and standardized testing as result, under the jurisdiction of the provinces.
-Each province has its own province-wide standardized testing regime, ranging from no required standardized tests for students in Ontario to exams worth 50% of final high school grades in Newfoundland and Labrador.
+Each province has its own province-wide standardized testing regime, ranging from no required standardized tests for students in Saskatchewan to exams worth 40% of final high school grades in Newfoundland and Labrador.